Meghan Markle attends first official event with the queen

 Prince William and his wife Catherine, Duchess of Cambridge joined their soon-to-be sister in law for a Commonwealth Day celebration at Westminster Abbey in London.

-Markle turned heads wearing a cream tailored coat by British designer Amanda Wakeley, a matching beret and navy dress designed by Stephen Jones, according to People.
+Markle turned heads wearing a navy dress and cream tailored coat by British designer Amanda Wakeley, and a matching beret designed by Stephen Jones, according to People.
 Jones was also a favorite of the late Princess Diana.
 Markle paired her chic look with navy pumps by Manolo Blahnik.

 PHOTOS: Meghan Markle's style through the years